dnomotron/TouchID-Sudo/README.md

 #### Note:

-Since the script should be in your path now, you can call it to go ahead and add touchID to pam's sudo file now.
-After future updates wipe you're custom sudo file, this will kick in on boot and update it.
+If you used the default location, the script should be in your path now, you can call it to go ahead and add touchID to pam's sudo file now.

+After future updates wipe your custom sudo file, this will kick in on boot and update it.